EOEPCA/.github/profile/README.md

 A collection of tools and utilities provided by EOEPCA and its partners that support use of STAC - in particular helpers for passing data in/out of processing workflows.

+For more details see the [STAC Tools and Utilities](https://eoepca.readthedocs.io/technical/stac-tools-and-utilities/) page in the [EOEPCA+ Documentation](https://eoepca.readthedocs.io/).

 | Tool | Description | |
 |------|-------------|-|
 | **STAC Catalogue Utilities** | Python library that helps to generate a STAC catalog from the files output as results of processing tasks.
 Motivated to support applications development in accordance with the OGC Best Practice for Application Packages | [Repo](https://github.com/EOEPCA/stac-cat-utils) |